Podgorica Gay Travel

 The Gay Travel Experience: Podgorica, Montenegro

 Why did I travel to Podgorica?
-Well, on my way to Budva and other coastal cities in Montenegro, I wanted to see the capital!
-Podgorica surely isn’t a thriving cultural or nightlife center, but the lazy city will let you feel local Montenegrin life in the truest sense.
+Well, on my way to coastal cities in Montenegro, I wanted to see the capital!
+Podgorica may not be a thriving cultural and nightlife center, but this lazy city will show you local Montenegrin life in the truest sense.

-Podgorica has a ubiquitous post-Soviet atmosphere.
+Podgorica has a stark post-Soviet atmosphere.
 Wandering the streets, you will almost feel transported back in time.
-The architecture, the graffiti on sides of buildings, and a pervasive stoic aura will engulf your senses.
+The architecture, the graffiti on the sides of buildings, and a pervasive stoic aura will engulf your senses.

-Podgorica is not very large, so even if you book a homestay or Airbnb on the outskirts of the city, you won’t be more than a 30-minute walk from the city center.
+Podgorica is not very large, so even if you book a homestay or apartment rental on the outskirts of the city, you won’t be more than a 30-minute walk from the city center.
 In general, the entire city is walkable with sidewalks along all roads.

 She was so happy to have met an American traveler and I was very glad to have interacted with a nice older woman who humbly wished me well on my travels.
 It was a beautiful moment for me.